MiloRestrepo/WeatherDashboard/README.md

 # WeatherDashboard
 Description:

-Workday scheduler is a way to write down your plans for the day when you have work.
-It has time and says so that you can actually plan specifically.
+Weather Dashboard is a website where you can check the weather of any city that you want.
+Using this shows the weather for multiple days and can be filtered by results.

 Screenshot